EiNSTeiN-/openscad-js/README.md

 Compilation
 ===========
-'make' will compile the jison lexer and all coffeescript files to javascript. similarly, 'make watch' will monitor coffeescript files for changes and recompile them automagically to enable quick development.
+Typing 'make' will compile the jison lexer and all coffeescript files to javascript.
+Similarly, 'make watch' and 'make watch-www' will monitor coffeescript files for changes and recompile them automagically to enable quick development.

-coffescripts are compiled in multiple .js files as well as a single monolitic .js file containing everything.
+Coffescripts can be compiled in multiple .js files as well as a single monolitic .js file containing everything.
+'make watch' will compile separate .js files and 'make watch-www' will compile the monolitic .js library directly in the www/ folder.